 Step 1: Notify

-The landlord notifies HMRC of the intention to disclose via the gov.uk LPC notification form.
-The notification does not require detailed figures at this stage; it identifies the landlord and the broad nature of the disclosure (years covered, type of property activity, number of properties).
-HMRC issues an acknowledgement and a Disclosure Reference Number (DRN).
-The DRN is used in all subsequent correspondence.
+You tell HMRC you intend to disclose, using the gov.uk LPC notification form.
+You do not need detailed figures yet; the notification just identifies you and the broad shape of the disclosure (years covered, type of property activity, number of properties).
+HMRC issues an acknowledgement and a Disclosure Reference Number (DRN), which you quote in everything that follows.

 Step 2: Disclose

-Within 90 days of HMRC's acknowledgement, the landlord submits a full substantive disclosure.
-The disclosure covers, for each tax year within the disclosure period:
+Within 90 days of HMRC's acknowledgement, you submit a full substantive disclosure.
+For each tax year within the disclosure period, it covers:

 - Gross rental income per property.